georgia-tech-synergy-lab/AcceleratorNoC/README.md

 **cube**: is the typical [cube-connected-cubes network](https://www.sciencedirect.com/science/article/pii/016560749290012V)

-**linear_network**: refers to the topology where all N nodes are arranged as a 1-D array.
-The linear network only has 1 fixed data input port and N-bit destination input port.
-The i-th bit of the destination indicates whether i-th node is the destination of input data.
+**linear_network_multicast**: refers to the topology where all N nodes are arranged as a 1-D array.
+The linear network only has 1 fixed data input port and N-bit one-hot destination input port.
+The i-th bit of the one-hot input signals indicates whether i-th node is the destination of input data.

+**corssbar_one_hot**: refers to the crossbar topology with one-hot input command.
+Currently we only support 16 input -- 8 output crossbar instead of parameterizable.

 ## Utility Module (Util directory)